About the Program

 Requirements for a student visa vary depending on a student’s citizenship.
 Students who are classified as Assessment Level 3 and 4 will be required to meet additional Pre-Visa Assessment (PVA) requirements, which normally include evidence of English proficiency, medical and financial checks.

 Processing times will also vary.
 Students are encouraged to investigate student visa requirements early in their application so they will be fully prepared once they receive their electronic Confirmation of Enrolment (eCOE).
-Students should refer to the online assessment for more information.
+Students should refer to this website for more information.
 The visa Sub-class for all exchange students is Non-Award.

-The electronic Confirmation of Enrolment (eCOE) can be sent as soon as a student accepts their offer and pays for their Overseas Student Health Cover (see below) Turnaround from acceptance is normally within the week (unless a student requires a PVA – see above).
+The electronic Confirmation of Enrollment (eCOE) can be sent as soon as a student accepts their offer and pays for their Overseas Student Health Cover (see below) Turnaround from acceptance is normally within the week (unless a student requires a PVA—see above).

 Students who wish to work in Australia can only apply for a work permit after the first day of classes.
 Students will be required to sign a request form in person at the International Office and apply online for Permission to Work through DIMA.
 There is a fee for the issue of the work permit.
 While on an Australian Student Visa, students can work no more than 20 hours per week during semester, however, they may work full-time during the official University vacations.
 Please note that DIMA strictly enforces this rule.